what is duo student finance?

-DUO is a governmental organisation which provides student finance for mostly Dutch and EU/EFA/Swiss students of higher education during their studies.
+DUO is a governmental organisation that provides student finance for mostly Dutch and EU/EFA/Swiss students of higher education during their studies.
 It compromises 4 components, which partly must be paid back after finishing the programme.
-Internationals can only get DUO finance if they meet certain requirements, which will be part of the following blog post.
+Internationals can only get DUO loans if they meet certain requirements, which will be part of the following blog post.

 What are the 4 financed components?

 First, a regular loan, which has to be paid back, but without any interest charges.
 That means that the student has to only pay the exact amount of money back they borrowed from the state before.
 Use the calculator on the duo.nl website to see how much loan you can get.

 Second, a student travel product, which means free travels on weekdays OR on the weekends.
 The subscription can be changed later.
 In 2022 the loan for traveling is 104.22€ per month.
 It is converted into a gift for students who graduate within 10 years.
 If you won’t graduate it will stay a loan.

 Third, a supplementary grant is possible in your first 4 years of studying.
 The eligibility depends on your parents’ income.
 The first 5 months receiving this grant is a gift.
 It completely converts into a gift if the diploma is gained within 10 years.

 Fourth, students can get a loan to cover their tuition fees.
 The tuition fee loan also has to be paid back.

 Eligibility for DUO student finance as an international

 First, you have to be a registered student in the Netherlands in MBO: school-based learning pathway (BOL), HBO or university: bachelor’s, master’s, or associate’s degrees.
 The university you are enrolled at must be officially recognized.
 The course has to last at least one year, and the financing starts at the start of the month if you apply before the 1st.